ganadist/gms_addon/README.md

 Intro
 -----

-android gms addon for Jellybean 4.2.2
+android gms addon for Kitkat 4.4

 If you want to add GMS in your custom android rom, follow this.